ecclesia/kipeto/README.md

 # Kipeto
 This is just a rough preliminary guide to get you started.
-Extensive documentation will follow shortly.
+Extensive documentation as well as a binary distribution will follow shortly.

 ## How to build